Peanut butter blossom cookie: The Original Peanut Butter Blossom

 The original recipe created by Freda Smith can be found on Pillsbury's website, and is the same recipe Hershey still promotes to this day.

 To make the Hershey's Kiss stick in the cookie, it needs to be pressed into the center as soon as the cookies come out of the oven and are still hot.
 It is advised the paper plume and aluminum foil be removed from the Kiss prior to baking the cookie.

 Nutritional Information

 1 cookie contains 90 calories, 6 grams of fat, 10 grams of carbs and 2 grams of protein.

 Variations

 There are many variations to this classic cookie.
-Cookbooks, cooking blogs and websites have published many twist on this easy, simple cookie recipe.
+Cookbooks, cooking blogs and websites have published many twists on this easy, simple cookie recipe.
 To get more festive for holidays, bakers add colored sugar crystals, or to get more of a peanut butter taste, bakers use a peanut butter cup in place of the Hershey's Kiss.
 Some variations on the cookie use a Hershey's Hugs to add white chocolate into the cookie.

 Another option is to add more chocolate by using cocoa powder in the dough.